aneoconsulting/SeWaS/README.md

 ![Windows](https://github.com/aneoconsulting/SeWaS/workflows/Windows/badge.svg)
 ![Linux](https://github.com/aneoconsulting/SeWaS/workflows/Linux/badge.svg)

+You dreamt of it; you cried for it; you got anry because of that.
+Keep reading.
+Dependency management will no longer hurt you By the end of this post you will finally focus on the main task of software engineer: developing applications.
+All the boilperate of testing, packaging; releasing; deployment will be handled automatically by a factory.
+This post focuses on C++ applications bu the approach will be easily backported into other languages.

+The main reason why many open source projects failed to have contributors is because of the easiness of onboarding new people

 # General Description of SeWaS
 This document gives an overview of [SeWaS](https://github.com/aneoconsulting/SeWaS), a modern production-class Seismic Wave Simulator.
-This simulator is built from scratch using C++14 and makes extensive use of state-of-the-art libraries such as [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [Boost](http://www.boost.org/).
+This simulator is built from scratch using C++17 standard and makes extensive use of state-of-the-art libraries such as [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [Boost](http://www.boost.org/).
 In addition, it embeds advanced techniques for developing HPC applications on top of emerging architectures, such as cache-blocking and vectorization.
 In the following, we give a macroscopic description of the underlying algorithm, data structures and the parallelization scheme.

 # User Interface
 + Currently, the application requires a cubic computational domain.
 The domain description and mechanical parameters are defined in a JSON file as following: